 There’s no worse feeling than waking up and noticing that your windows and doors are covered in condensation.
-Unless you have time to wipe your double glazing dry, or you are lucky enough to have a small vacuum, this can be an overwhelming task.
+Unless you have time to wipe your double glazing dry or you are lucky enough to have a small vacuum, this can be an overwhelming task.
 But why do you have condensation, even though you’ve invested in double glazing?
-That’s why the SRJ team has put together a few tips on
+That’s why the SRJ team has put together a few tips on this helpful guide.
+Read below to learn more.

 What Is Condensation?

-Condensation is the water created from the conversion of water vapour in the atmosphere into liquid.
-The air which surrounds us in our homes is always containing water vapour, which is usually invisible to the naked eye.
-The warmer the air, the more water vapour it can hold, but there is a limit to the amount the air can hold for a given temperature.
+Condensation is the water created from the conversion of water vapour into liquid in the atmosphere.
+The air that surrounds us in our homes always contains water vapour, which is usually invisible to the naked eye.
+The warmer the air, the more water vapour it can hold, but there is a limit to the amount the air can have for a given temperature.

 When the limit is reached, the air is saturated.
-When this saturated air comes into contact with the surface, which is at a lower temperature than itself, the air is chilled at the point of contact and sheds its surplus water vapour onto that surface in the form of a mist, and if excessive, droplets of moisture will form.
-This is why on a cold morning, you might find that you wake up with condensation on the windows and doors within your home.
+When this saturated air comes into contact with the surface, which is at a lower temperature than itself, the air is chilled at the point of contact.
+It sheds its surplus water vapour onto that surface in the form of a mist, and if excessive, droplets of moisture will form.
+This is why, on a cold morning, you might find that you wake up with condensation on the windows and doors within your home.
 Bathrooms, kitchens and other areas where humidity levels are particularly susceptible to this issue.

 Outside Condensation